Rank-Learner: Orthogonal Ranking of Treatment Effects: Experimental setup

 \subsection{Synthetic data-generating process}

-We begin our experiments on a fully synthetic dataset, which enables a controlled evaluation of the proposed \method against pointwise CATE estimators and a non-orthogonal ranker under known ground-truth treatment effects.
+We begin our experiments on a fully synthetic dataset, which enables a controlled evaluation of our proposed \method.
 The data-generating process is adapted from prior work \cite{kamran:2024:learning} and is constructed such that the treatment effects are generated as a strictly increasing, non-linear transformation of a latent score $s(x)$.
-As a result, the ranking of treatment effects is fully determined by $s(x)$, while their exact magnitudes depend on the transformation, allowing us to decouple the ranking problem from pointwise effect estimation.
-The treatment assignment depends on $s(x)$ and an independent component (to induce confounding while maintaining overlap), and the baseline outcome $\mu_0(x)$ is generated primarily from covariates not used in $s(x)$, such that outcome prediction does not fully recover the treatment effect ranking.
+As a result, the ranking of treatment effects is fully determined by $s(x)$, while their magnitudes depend on the transformation, allowing us to decouple the ranking problem from pointwise effect estimation.
+The treatment assignment depends on $s(x)$ and an independent component (to induce confounding while maintaining overlap), and the baseline outcome $\mu_0(x)$ is generated partly from covariates not used in $s(x)$, such that outcome prediction does not fully determine the treatment effect ranking.

 The covariates $X \in \mathbb{R}^{10}$ are sampled i.i.d. from a multivariate standard normal distribution,

 We define a latent score $s(X)$ that fully determines the ranking of treatment effects as

 The treatment effects are generated as strictly increasing, non-linear transformations of $s(X)$, i.e.,